Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation

 \begin{exam}[Gradient-based temporal-difference learning] Gradient-based temporal-difference (TD) algorithms are widely used in off-policy reinforcement learning (RL), such as policy evaluation with function approximation~\citep{sutton2008convergent, sutton2009fast, maei2009convergent}.
 We consider two specific algorithms: GTD2 and TDC with linear function approximation~\citep{sutton2009fast}.
 These algorithms serve as typical examples of two-time-scale SA~\citep{dalal2018finite}.
 For clarity, we concentrate on the specific update rules while omitting the details of the RL setup.
 A more comprehensive explanation is provided in Appendix~\ref{append:exmp}.

 In this problem, the goal is to estimate the value function $V(s)$ for a given policy using a linear parameterization $V(s; y) = \phi(s)^\top y$, where $\phi(s)$ represents the feature vector of state $s$, and $y$ denotes the parameter vector.
-Given i.i.d.\ samples $\{ (s_n, r_n, s'_n) \}_{n=0}^\infty$~\citep{sutton2008convergent}, where $s_n$ is the current state, $r_n$ is the reward and $s'_n$ is the next state, the optimal parameter $y$ can be estimated iteratively via the following update rules\footnote{ Compared to the original formulation in \cite{sutton2009fast}, we incorporate an importance weight $\rho_{n}$, the explicit form of which is provided in Appendix~\ref{append:exmp}.}
+Given i.i.d.\ samples $\{ (s_n, r_n, s'_n) \}_{n=0}^\infty$~\citep{sutton2008convergent}, where $s_n$ is the current state, $r_n$ is the reward and $s'_n$ is the next state, the optimal parameter $y$ can be estimated iteratively via the following update rules